Posted on

 So, what can you do to guard yourself from the SaveRS Prize Draw scam and different comparable scams?
 First and foremost, by no means give out private data or pay a processing fee to claim a prize.
 Legitimate prize draws don’t require you to pay something to claim your prize.

 Discover More at Best Competition UK!
-Prize Bond Draw List 750
+Audi RS5 Sportback

 Secondly, do your analysis.
 If you receive a letter or email claiming that you have won a prize draw, take the time to investigate the firm or group behind it.
 Look for reviews online and check with the Better Business Bureau to see if there have been any complaints.